Get Weird: Promotional singles

-Get Weird, had three promotional singles in total.
-Hair was released as the album's first promotional single on 28 August 2015.
-The song charted at number thirty-five in the UK, and reached the charts in Ireland, Australia, and France.
-"Weird People" was released as the albums second promotional single on October 16, 2015.
-It reached number seventy-eight in the UK and reached the charts in Australia.
+Three promotional singles were released from Get Weird.
+"Hair" was released as the album's first promotional single on 28 August 2015.
+The song charted at number 35 in the UK, and reached the charts in Ireland, Australia, and France.
+"Weird People" was released on 16 October 2015.
+It reached number 78 in the UK and reached the charts in Australia.
 On 30 October 2015, "Grown" was released as the album's third and final promotional single.
-The song charted at number seventy-two on the UK Singles Chart.
+The song charted at number 72 on the UK Singles Chart.

-Other songs to make appearances on the charts was "Secret Love Song Pt.
-II" which has been certified Silver in the UK by the British Phonographic Industry (BPI).
-"Love Me Or Leave Me" was featured in 2020 as part of the After We Collided soundtrack.
-It has also been certified Silver in the UK.
+Other songs from the album that have been certified in the UK by the British Phonographic Industry (BPI) are "Secret Love Song Pt.
+II", which has been certified silver, and "Love Me or Leave Me", which has been certified gold.
+The latter song has also been certified gold in Denmark and featured on the soundtrack of the film After We Collided in 2020.